Blue Alert Program

 The COPS Office administers the National Blue Alert Network, a voluntary nationwide system to give authorities an early warning of threats against law enforcement and to aid in the apprehension of suspects who have killed or seriously injured an officer or deputy.

-The FY23 COPS Blue Alert Program seeks applications from organizations to support the COPS Office with coordinating the Blue Alert system.
+The FY23 COPS Blue Alert Program seeked applications from organizations to support the COPS Office with coordinating the Blue Alert system.
 The primary objectives of the cooperative agreement to be funded under this solicitation are to raise awareness of the Blue Alert system through the production of an educational video and to research, gather, and compile accurate and timely information from credible sources about all reported incidents where on duty law enforcement throughout the United States, territories, and tribal lands are shot in the line of duty.
 Up to $130,000 is available for this cooperative agreement.

 Who is Eligible?